low angle photography of spiral stair

 (AP option)

-Math and foreign language are individualized and therefore focus on student needs.
-Electives and health/PE are based on a combination of availability and majority interest.
+Math and foreign language are individualized as needed for full-time students.
+Group electives and health/PE are based on a combination of availability and majority interest.

 Year A